linea-89/SchoolWork/4th semester project/SemesterProjectST4/README.md

 # How to run application
-order for the system to function, the *docker-compose.yml* fine needs to be loaded before starting the other components / applications.
+In order for the system to function, the *docker-compose.yml* fine needs to be loaded before starting the other components / applications.
 It is also recommended to run the maven

 As a follow-up, it's advised to start each component in a specific order, due to some minor ~~bugs~~ features, that might stop the application to function as intended.
 The order is as follows: